 Decades of unanswered questions, confusion and misinformation have distorted the public’s understanding of cannabis and the psychoactive cannabinoid that made it the most popular illicit drug in the world.

 This comprehensive guide to THC aims to clarify everything.
-In addition to the essential information, we will focus on the importance of the cannabinoid for recreational and medical users, analyze current research on the drug, and share our thoughts on what the future holds for tetrahydrocannabinol.
+In addition to the essential information, we will look at why the cannabinoid is studied, review current research, and share our thoughts on what the future holds for tetrahydrocannabinol.

 The fundamentals of Tetrahydrocannabinol